 Punctuation past and present: A new word order

 Enter Aristophanes of Byzantium, a Greek literary critic, grammarian, and chief librarian in Alexandria, Egypt, around 200 BC.
 Many historians say he created the first form of punctuation: single dots to help readers take a break.
-For a short passage, a dot was placed at midlevel in the script; for a longer passage, a dot was placed at the bottom; for a very long passage, the dot was placed near the top My Update Star.
+For a short passage, a drop was placed at midlevel in the script; for a longer ride, a decrease was placed at the bottom; for a very long ride, the decline was placed near the top of My Update Star.

 READ MORE :

 The invention of movable type marked another milestone for punctuation.
 In 1476, William Caxton, a merchant, diplomat, and writer, became the first English retailer of printed books.
-He took punctuation to a new level by introducing three marks: the stroke or slash for marking word groups, the colon for marking specific pauses, and the period for marking ends of sentences, and short “stops.”
+He took punctuation to a new level by introducing three marks: the stroke or slash for marking word groups, the colon for keeping specific pauses, and the period for maintaining ends of sentences and short “stops.”
 In the late 1400s, Venetian printer Aldus Manutius and his grandson, Aldo Manutius the Younger, introduced a standardized system of punctuation by ending a sentence with the colon or a “full stop.”
-The duo also is credited with creating the look of the modern comma, using parentheses and inventing the semicolon.
+The duo is also credited with creating the look of the modern comma, using parentheses and inventing the semicolon.

-And perhaps most key, the younger Manutius published a book in 1566 explaining the use of the comma, colon, and period and other punctuation – and stating that the marks were needed to ensure accuracy of the text.
+Perhaps most key, the younger Manutius published a book in 1566 explaining the use of the comma, colon, period, and other punctuation – and stating that the marks were needed to ensure the accuracy of the text.
 Fast forward 500 or so years.
 In many ways, the invention of the printing press froze punctuation in time.
-The symbols on our keyboards today are more or less the same as they were centuries earlier.
-But what has changed is the way punctuation is used (or not used) and the message it delivers on our devices.
+Today’s symbols on our keyboards are more or less the same as they were centuries ago.
+But what has changed is how punctuation is used (or not used) and the message it delivers on our devices.